 There was also a second airdrop of 9 million 1INCH tokens to members of the 1inch community who were overlooked during the first airdrop.
-The distribution scheme applied to Mooniswap (revamped to 1inch Liquidity Protocol in December, 2020), some wallets with transaction relayers and limit order users, as well as to some providers of liquidity to 1inch pools who did not receive tokens they were entitled to in the initial Christmas distribution.
+The distribution scheme applied to Mooniswap (revamped to 1inch Liquidity Protocol in December 2020), some wallets with transaction relayers and limit order users, and some liquidity providers to 1inch pools who did not receive it tokens they were entitled to in the initial Christmas distribution.

 Will there be more airdrops?
 Who knows for sure.
-There have been ongoing liquidity mining programs that distribute additional tokens based on providing liquidity to specific pools and we expect that will continue for some time.
-To find out about new airdrops and liquidity mining programs keep an eye on the 1inch Exchange blog, or its other social channels.
+There have been ongoing liquidity mining programs that distribute additional tokens based on providing liquidity to specific pools, and we expect that will continue for some time.
+To find out about new airdrops and liquidity mining programs, keep an eye on the 1inch Exchange blog or other social channels.

 1inch on the Binance Smart Chain